building-envelope-data/metabase/README.md

    `make --file Makefile.production rollback`, figure out what went wrong, apply the necessary fixes to the codebase, create a new release, and try to deploy that release instead.
-1. If it succeeds, test whether everything works as expected and if that is the case, repeat the same process in the directory `/app/production` (instead of `/app/staging`).
+1. If it succeeds, deploy the new reverse proxy that handles sub-domains by running `cd ./machine && make deploy` and test whether everything works as expected and if that is the case, repeat all stages but this one in the directory `/app/production` (instead of `/app/staging`).

 For information on using Docker in production see [Configure and troubleshoot the Docker daemon](https://docs.docker.com/config/daemon/)